Owl-Listener/inclusive-design-skills/README.md

 ## Related

-This collection is a companion to the [Designer Skills Collection](https://github.com/Owl-Listener/designer-skills) — 63 skills for design craft from research to delivery.
-Use them together.
+Part of the [Designer Skills suite](https://github.com/Owl-Listener/designer-skills), alongside design practice, AI product design, UX program management, and design leadership.
+Install everything with one command, or pick just the collections you need.

 ## License